fw-sudo/fortigate_scripts/README.txt

 ENGLISH

-# All these scripts are for public use, but if they are published elsewhere
+# All these scripts are for public use, but if they are published elsewhere please mention this GitHub page
-# please mention this GitHub page and do not appropriate them by modifying 2 lines of code
 # all this scripts are in Python, you need to installed previously (https://www.python.org/downloads/)
 # I will update this Readme file if new instructions are needed